kostasandri/Project2/README.md

   belongs to project2_backend
 2) Service
   service image uses tomcat to host a .war file
-  belong to project2_backend & project2_frontend
+  belongs to project2_backend & project2_frontend
 3) Client
-  client image
+  client image is a simple jar execution with maven dependencies
-  belong to project2_frontend
+  belongs to project2_frontend

   Execution:
   1) we have to place the file of project at $HOME directory of a non root user